adazzle/react-data-grid/README.md

 ###### `topSummaryRows?: Maybe<readonly SR[]>`

+An optional array of summary rows to show above the rows, usually used to display total values for example.

 ###### `bottomSummaryRows?: Maybe<readonly SR[]>`

-An optional array of summary rows, usually used to display total values for example.
+An optional array of summary rows to show below the rows, usually used to display total values for example.

 ###### `rowKeyGetter?: Maybe<(row: R) => K>`